hungdtrn/Software-fault-prediction-web/README.md

 This project is for building a website that support storing program files, extracting software metrics and prediction software error.
+The project includes a server system (written by flask python), a web-based client (react.js).

 ## Project Structure